deobasquiat/coppeliasim-arduino-sensor-robot/README.md

 # Introduction

 Welcome to the Sensor Robot repository!
-This repository contains the logic for a simulated car robot that can navigate a labyrinth using sensors.
-All the physics simulation should be done on CoppeliaSim.
+This repository contains the logic for a simulated robotic vehicle capable of navigating a labyrinth using sensors on CoppeliaSim

 ## Main Components